 'It Is Catastrophic'

-It's not yet clear what caused the accident.
+It's not yet clear what caused the spill.
 Exxon's Pegasus pipeline is 65 years old.
 It runs 858 miles from Illinois to Texas.
 It was adapted a few years ago to increase its capacity by 50 percent.

 Arkansas Attorney General Dustin McDaniel, who is investigating the spill, visited the subdivision Wednesday.

 "I have been reminded by Exxon's representatives that this is a relatively small spill and cleanup is going just great," he said.
-"I hope that they realize that to the homeowners in this area it is not small.
-It is catastrophic."
+"I hope that they realize that to the homeowners in this area, it is not small — it is catastrophic."

 McDaniel said he knows underground pipelines are essential to keeping the country's economy going.
 They carry fuel for cars, airplanes and home furnaces.